Welly0902/Welly0902/README.md

   * Find the best fit relationship with AI as an engineer.
 - 📫 How to reach me:
   * email: timmycheng60@gmail.com

+- 🙈 TMI Zone: RimWorld is my comfort chaos — where disaster feels like home.